vanderblugen/Linux-PIA-VPN-with-OpenVPN-Killswitch/README.md

 For some more information on the PIA OVPN files:  https://www.privateinternetaccess.com/helpdesk/kb/articles/where-can-i-find-your-ovpn-files-2

-## WHEN IPTABLES-PERSISTENT INSTALLS
-Select Yes for IPv4 and Yes for IPv6

 ## DISCLAIMER
 This program is free for personal and commercial use and comes with absolutely no warranty.
 You use this program entirely at your own risk.
 The author will not be liable for any damages arising from the use of this program.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even an implied warranty for a particular purpose.